spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 The limit is based on the IP address of the machine making the pulls, so it applies to all containers running on that machine.

-To avoid this issue, it's recommended that you authenticate with the Docker registry before pulling images, especially if you are pulling from a private registry.
-This will ensure that you have access to the images you need and can pull them without any restrictions or limitations.
+To avoid this issue, we recommend that you authenticate with the Docker registry before pulling images, especially if you are pulling from a private registry.
+This ensures you have access to the images you need and can pull them without restrictions or limitations.

 To log into a Docker registry from Kubernetes, you must create a secret containing your registry credentials.
 You can use this secret in a Kubernetes deployment configuration to pull images from the registry.